Public Transport: Local Choices

 With a variety of handy tools and great services available, it’s never been easier to travel around by public transport.
 New technology means you don’t have to wait around at bus stops, many buses and trains now have WiFi on board, cashless ticket options and more!

-Shoreview is in a great location for those wanting to undertake trips by public transport.
-There are a number of frequent services running past the new homes to and from destinations such as Cramlington and Newcastle.
-Local stops can be found on South Newsham Road and Laverock Hall Road.
+Shoreview iis in a great location for those wanting to undertake trips by public transport.
+In addition to there being a number of frequent bus services running past the new homes – to and from destinations such as Cramlington and Newcastle – the new Newsham train station is also located just a short walk way.

 Key Local Bus Services